 The Company recognizes the dilutive effect on loss per share based on the use of the proceeds that could be obtained upon exercise of options, warrants and similar instruments.
-It assumes that the proceeds would be used to purchase common shares at the average market price during the period.
-For the periods presented, this calculation proved to be anti-dilutive.
+It assumes that the proceeds would be used to purchase common shares at the average market price during the year.
+For the years presented, this calculation proved to be anti-dilutive.

-Basic loss per share is calculated using the weighted average number of common shares outstanding during the period.
+Basic loss per share is calculated using the weighted average number of common shares outstanding during the year.